AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

 **Hint** File Manager like Midnight Commander -- ``mc``

-:Exercise:
+[Lecture notes: that should be a first half, then joint hands-on/break ~30 mins]

+:Exercise 1.1:
+ - mkdir in your ``$HOME`` (or ``$WRKDIR`` if on Triton), cd there and 'touch' a file.
+   Rename it.
+Make a copy and then remove the original
+ - ``ls`` dot files only
+ - Discover ``stat file`` output.
+What metadata do you find?

+:Exercise 1.2:
  - on Triton make a directory at ``$WRKDIR``, allow user and group members full access and no access for others
- - change group ownership to '[FIXME: must be a group member]', set s-bit for the group (one can open another 'scip' session to check that *scip user* has access)
- - Note: make sure your upper directory has *o+x* bit set
+ - change group ownership to (any group that you belong to is fine), set s-bit for the group and apply t-bit to a directory, check that the upper directory has *o+x* bit set: now you should have a working space for your group
-:Exercise*: create a directory and a subdirectory in it and set their
-            permissions to 700 with one command
+ - create a directory and a subdirectory in it and set their permissions to 700 with one command
-:Exercise*: ``ls -ld`` tells you that directory has permissions
-            ``rwxr-Sr--``, does group members get access there?
+ - ``ls -ld`` tells you that directory has permissions ``rwxr-Sr--``, does group members get access there?

 Hotkeys
 -------